 3. Watching your baby sleep.
 This moment is a win on so many levels.
 Not only is it insanely adorable to watch your sweet baby’s rhythmic breathing as they snooze peacefully, but you can finally watch big people TV and not share your snacks in peace at bedtime as well.
 Win-win, you see.

 4. Going to sleep.
 Remember that whole “collapsing into bed” bit?
 Yeah, super thankful for that.
 Every day isn’t going to be the stuff of hearty family comedies, and those hard days make you very thankful for soft beds and cozy sheets.

 5. Seeing your child experience something new.
 I’ve never been a big fan of the whole “never grow up!” thing people like to say to and about their children.
-Sure, I love that she’s still little—but when they learn something new every day and begin to slowly develop their own personalities/likes/dislikes?
+Sure, I love that she’s still little—but when they learn something new every day and begin to develop their own personalities/likes/dislikes slowly?
 It’s pretty darn neat to see and experience.

 6. Making your little giggle like a little maniac.
 Few sounds are better than a giggling baby or toddler.
 It’s infectious, it’s heartwarming, and it’s all that’s good in the world trilling out in bursts of laughs and chuckles.
 I’m obsessed.

 7. Finding out they enjoy something you love, too.
 Whether it’s cultural foods that make you swell with pride that they can share your tacos de lengua with you, or you find out they’re interested in your favorite hobby, too—it’s amazing to share your favorite things with your favorite people.

 8. Working hard for your children.
 I am incredibly thankful my husband and I can work to provide for our girl—sometimes that looks like working from home, working in the home, or working outside of it—but I am thankful for time spent missing her but working towards goals for our family.